How Much Does It Cost To Replace Windows?

-A typical single-hung window costs on average $100 to $500 and is one of the most popular choices due to price.
-A single-hung window is when the top half of the window is fixed in place and the bottom half of the window moves up and down.
+A typical single-hung window costs $100 to $500 on average, and is one of the most popular choices due to price.
+A single-hung window keeps the top half of the window fixed in place and the bottom half of the window moves up and down.

 A typical double-hung window costs on average $150 to $600.
-A double-hung window is when both the top and bottom halves move up and down.
+A double-hung window allows both the top and bottom halves to move up and down.
 If you opt for the more expensive version, the top and bottom halves also swing inward.

-Depending on the size, a fixed or picture window will cost $80 to $500 on average.
+Depending on the size, a fixed or picture window will cost $80 to $500, on average.
 Fixed windows only have one pane of glass and do not open.
-These are great for windows you don't plan on opening and are very cost effective.
+Picture windows often require custom sizing which can increase your cost.

-A typical casement window costs around $200 to $1,000 depending on the framing material.
+A typical casement window costs between $200 and $1,000, depending on the framing material.
 These windows open from left to right by using a hand crank, allowing a wide opening.
 Casement windows are often found near basements or ceilings.

 Depending on the size, sliding windows typically cost around $150 to $600.
-These windows work just like single- or double-hung window but move horizontal instead of vertical.
-They come in many different types and styles allowing wither one side or both sides of the window to move.
+These windows work just like single- or double-hung windows but move horizontally instead of vertically.
+They come in many different types and styles, allowing either one side or both sides of the window to move.